Garden-of-Meteors/Garden-of-Meteors/README.md

 **DNI IF YOU:**

-  ARE 15 AND UNDER.
+ㅤARE 15 AND UNDER.
 Doesn't apply to already friends.

 ㅤdon't respect when someone has DNT/DNI in their name.